Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Quality Management

-We identified five benchmarks for bug localization/fault localization: Ciborowska et al.\cite{ciborowska2022fast} refined a dataset comprising bugs and their inducing changesets, which was previously validated by Wen et al.\cite{wen2016locus}, to enhance bug localization efforts.
+We identified 20 benchmarks for bug localization/fault localization: Ciborowska et al.~\cite{ciborowska2022fast} refined a dataset comprising bugs and their inducing changesets, which was previously validated by Wen et al.~\cite{wen2016locus}, to enhance bug localization efforts.
 The dataset includes six software projects, i.e., AspectJ, JDT, PDE, SWT, Tomcat, and ZXing.
 The changes are divided into different granularities, supporting commit-level, file-level, and hunk-level bug localization.
 In total, this dataset contains 657 Bugs, 47,301 commits, 174,330 files, and 422,581 Hunks.
 Ma et al.~\cite{ma2023capturing} created a dataset from four widely-used real-world open-source software projects for evaluating file-level bug localization methods.
 These projects include the Eclipse Platform, the Plug-in Development Environment (PDE), the Java Development Tools (JDT), and AspectJ.
 In total, there are 29,208 files, 13,056 bug reports.
 Defects4J~\cite{just2014defects4j} is a database of real-world reproducible software bugs.
 The latest version (v2.0.1) contains 835 bugs from 17 open-source Java projects.
 For each of these bugs, the dataset provides both the buggy and the fixed versions of the code.
 Devign is a C benchmark~\cite{zhou2019devign} that primarily focuses on security vulnerabilities within software.
 Originally, the dataset included 15,512 security vulnerabilities from four major open-source projects—Linux, FFmpeg, Qemu, and Wireshark.
-BugsInPy~\cite{widyasari2020bugsinpy} is a Python benchmark with 493 bugs from 17 different projects.
+BugsInPy~\cite{DBLP:conf/sigsoft/WidyasariSLQPTT20} is a Python benchmark with 493 bugs from 17 different projects.
 For each bug, BugsInPy provides detailed artifacts and metadata, including revisions in the version control system with a unique bug ID mapped to the Git revision hash of its original GitHub repository.
 Additionally, the benchmark includes the original patches that fix the bugs, derived from the differences in source code files (excluding test files) between the faulty and fixed versions.
-BugsInPy also furnishes a list of test cases that effectively expose each bug, enhancing the utility and accessibility of this benchmark for researchers and developers aiming to improve bug detection and repair techniques in Python projects.
+BugsInPy also furnishes a list of test cases that effectively expose each bug, enhancing the utility and accessibility of this benchmark for researchers and developers aiming to improve bug detection and repair techniques in Python projects. \zx{LINUXFLBENCH~\cite{zhou2025benchmarkingenhancingllmagents} is a recent bug localization benchmark for Linux Kernel.
+Its construction consists of three main phases.
+First, the authors collected 2,138 bug reports for the Linux kernel from Kernel.org Bugzilla, focusing on reports marked as “CLOSED” and “CODE\_FIX”.
+Next, they identified buggy locations by analyzing developer-submitted patches.
+They retained only those reports involving a single buggy file to avoid ambiguity, narrowing the set to 635 bug reports.
+Finally, they conducted a manual inspection to ensure data quality.
+Three annotators reviewed each report to exclude those without actual bugs, retain those with clear descriptions or logs, and filter out any that directly revealed the fix or buggy location.
+This process resulted in a final dataset of 250 high-quality bug localization tasks.}